 Are you a serial dieter?
 Have you tried every diet under the sun losing weight here and here only to find that once the diet is up you pile the weight back on just as quickly as you lost it?

-In my many years of experience in the fitness industry, I have witnessed first-hand that when it comes to losing weight and keeping it off for good, diets don’t work.
-Sure, they may offer a quick fix solution – but they simply are not sustainable in the long term and more often than not land you right back at square one.
-The thing is, you don’t have to cut out whole food groups or starve yourself to see results.
+During my many years in the fitness industry, I have witnessed first-hand that diets don’t work.
+Sure, they offer a quick fix solution – but they are not sustainable in the long term and, more often than not, a diet will land you back where you started.

-So, if you’re looking to lose weight in the healthy way, and more importantly, keep it off for good, then I want you to ditch the diet and follow this advice instead.
+My program has helped over 150,000 people lose over 2 million kilos so, if you’re looking to lose weight in a healthy way – and keep it off for good – then I want you to ditch ‘the diet’ and follow this advice instead.

 When it comes to nutrition, my philosophy has always been as simple as this – just eat real food!
-When you keep it real and say goodbye to packaged and processed food and hello to wholefoods and real ingredients, you naturally avoid the added sugars that are hidden in too many foods found on the supermarket shelf.
-Simply eating real food means you don’t have to count calories or worry about every single thing you put in your mouth.
+When you keep it real and say goodbye to packaged and processed food and hello to whole foods and real ingredients, you naturally avoid the added sugars that are hidden in too many foods found on the supermarket shelf.
+Focusing on real food means you don’t have to count calories or worry about every single thing you put in your mouth.
 Instead, you can build a healthy relationship with food and love everything you eat.
-After all, food is meant to be enjoyed, not counted!
+After all, food should be enjoyed, not counted!

 Healthy weight loss is all about slowly but surely working those bad habits out of your routine and putting new, healthy ones in their place.
 So whether it’s replacing your daily 3pm choccie fix with a Greek yoghurt instead, leaving your car at home and walking to work or having two coffees a day instead of three remember that it’s the little changes that will lead to the biggest results.